 To prevent this problem in your applications, it is vital that you use one or more of the calls provided by the system software whenever you write data that will be executed as instructions.
-You can use the FlushInstructionCache and FlushDataCache calls, described in Macintosh Technical Note 261, to flush the caches.
-Because the purpose of the FlushInstructionCache call is to maintain cache coherency, its operation on the MC68040 is to flush both the instruction cache and the data cache.
+Macintosh Technical Note 261 documents the FlushInstructionCache and FlushDataCache calls, which allow you to flush the caches.
+Because the purpose of the FlushInstructionCache call is to maintain cache coherency, its operation on the MC68040 is to flush both the instruction and data caches.
 Flushing both caches with one call also avoids problems in situations where interrupts might occur while the caches are being flushed individually.
 Important Flushing the cache at certain times is critically important, but it is also important not to flush the cache too often.
 Unnecessary flushing of the cache impairs the performance of the MC68040 microprocessor. ◆